-When it’s cold in England, Marrakech is an obvious, easy sunshine fix with plenty of boutique hotels to choose from.
-You don’t have to travel too far, you’ll find fabulous shops in the souks and there are plenty of gorgeous boutique and luxury hotels and riads; we have some of the best riads in Marrakech to choose from - whatever your budget, including one of the best luxury riads in Marrakech, Villa des Orangers.
+When it’s cold in England, Marrakech is an obvious, easy sunshine fix with plenty of luxury riads and boutique hotels to choose from.
+You don’t have to travel too far, you’ll find fabulous shops in the souks and there are plenty of gorgeous boutique hotels and riads; we have some of the best riads in Marrakech to choose from - whatever your budget, including Villa des Orangers one of Marrakech's finest places to stay.

 Some of the best riads in Marrakech

-Not many luxury riads in Marrakech have a restaurant like Riad Joya, but when you do venture out to eat, you certainly won’t go hungry; Marrakech is packed with excellent restaurants and there’s something for everyone, whether you fancy international cuisine or traditional Moroccan dishes.
+Not many luxury riads in Marrakech have a world-class restaurant, but when you do venture out to eat, you certainly won’t go hungry; Marrakech is packed with excellent restaurants and there’s something for everyone, whether you fancy international cuisine or traditional Moroccan dishes.
 In the Medina, Dar Yacout is as renowned for its bold interior design as much as its food, while Le Tobsil, set in an old house with a courtyard, has musicians playing to entertain diners with a Moroccan version of blues.

 During the day, the square has a completely different feel and is filled with snake charmers, stalls selling freshly squeezed orange juice, henna artists and men with performing monkeys.
 Its home to one of the most recognised landmarks of the city, the Koutoubia Mosque (the city has over 500 mosques) which has four copper globes on its minaret.
 The square is also the dividing line between the narrow, winding streets of the souks to the north and the imperial quarter of palaces in the south.